Things to consider while reading Coriolanus

 - Is the resolution of the play satisfactory?
 That is, is it commensurate with the way it has begun?

 - The emotional content of Coriolanus is minimal: chiefly the plot turns on offended pride and the call of civic duty against the demands of an almost primitive, heroic-age heroism in which Coriolanus is bent on assuring his own honor and station.
-To what extent does this weaken the play for you as a reader or viewer?
+To what extent (if at all) does this weaken the play for you as a reader or viewer?

 - The play is poised between an abstract exploration of military and political ideals and the personal tragedy of the hero.
 Where do you find the balance here?